podium-zone/podium-app-demo/README.md

 # Contact & Help
-If you need to contact Finch regarding this task, please use the details below:
+Please do not hesitate to contact Finch regarding this task if required.

 Email: finch@podium.zone
 WhatsApp Text Message (for faster response): +44 7949 794298